19hours/sg-statutes/Acts/Income Tax Act.md

 (a) the annual allowance in respect of any machinery or plant shall —

-(i) in the case of an asset, other than an asset acquired under a hire-purchase agreement, be the amount ascertained by dividing the excess of the original cost of the asset over any initial allowance granted under subsection (1) by the number of years of working life of the asset as specified in the Sixth Schedule unless otherwise provided under paragraph (b);
+(i) in the case of an asset, other than an asset acquired under a hire-purchase agreement, be the amount ascertained by dividing the excess of the original cost of the asset over any initial allowance granted under subsection (1) by the number of years of working life of the asset as specified in the Sixth Schedule unless otherwise provided under paragraph (b) or (ba);

+[Act 29 of 2012 wef 01/03/2012]

-(ii) in the case of an asset acquired under a hire-purchase agreement, be the amount ascertained by dividing the excess of the original cost of the asset over the total amount of initial allowance allowable in respect of the asset under subsection (1) by the number of years of working life of the asset as specified in the Sixth Schedule unless otherwise provided under paragraph (b);
+(ii) in the case of an asset acquired under a hire-purchase agreement, be the amount ascertained by dividing the excess of the original cost of the asset over the total amount of initial allowance allowable in respect of the asset under subsection (1) by the number of years of working life of the asset as specified in the Sixth Schedule unless otherwise provided under paragraph (b) or (ba);

+[Act 29 of 2012 wef 01/03/2012]

+(b) for the purposes of paragraph (a), the number of years of working life of any aircraft acquired between 1st March 1995 and 29th February 2012 (both dates inclusive) shall, if it had been extended under section 19(2)(b) in force immediately before 1st March 2012, be the number of years of its working life as specified in the Sixth Schedule together with the extension;

+[Act 29 of 2012 wef 01/03/2012]

-(b) for the purposes of paragraph (a), in the case of any aircraft which is acquired on or after 1st March 1995 by a leasing company carrying on the business of offshore leasing within the meaning of section 43I or is acquired by an approved aircraft leasing company within the meaning of section 43Y, the number of years of working life of the aircraft specified in the Sixth Schedule may, on the application of the leasing company, be extended irrevocably for such period not exceeding 20 years as approved by the Minister or such person as he may appoint;
+(ba) for the purposes of paragraph (a), the number of years of working life of any aircraft acquired on or after 1st March 2012 by an approved aircraft leasing company within the meaning of section 43Y shall, if the company has made an election under subsection (2A), be the number of years of its working life as specified in the Sixth Schedule together with the extension specified by the company under subsection (2A) in accordance with subsection (2B);

+[Act 29 of 2012 wef 01/03/2012]

 (c) the annual allowance in respect of any asset for any year of assessment shall not exceed the amount of the capital expenditure of the asset still unallowed under this section as at the beginning of the basis period for that year of assessment;

 (d) for the purposes of the Sixth Schedule, where any question arises as to the classification of an asset under any item of that Schedule, the asset shall be treated as falling under such item as the Comptroller considers proper.

 [28/80; 32/95; 53/2007]

+(2A) An approved aircraft leasing company which acquired any aircraft on or after 1st March 2012 may, at the time of lodgment of its return of income for the year of assessment relating to the basis period in which the aircraft was acquired, make an irrevocable election to the Comptroller for the number of years of the working life of the aircraft as specified in the Sixth Schedule to be extended by a period specified by the company.

+[Act 29 of 2012 wef 01/03/2012]

+(2B) The total of the number of years of the working life of the aircraft specified in the Sixth Schedule and the period specified by the company must not exceed 20 years

+[Act 29 of 2012 wef 01/03/2012]

 \*(3) Notwithstanding subsection (1) or (2) or section 19A(1) or (1B), in respect of a motor car to which this subsection applies —